 Premises liability is the legal concept that arises when someone sustains an injury on another person’s property due to unsafe or deficient conditions.
 When this type of incident occurs to you or someone you know, call a West Palm Beach premises liability lawyer right away to discuss your legal options.

 As leading premises liability attorneys serving Florida, our goal is to pursue legal justice and compensation for those injured as a result of property owners observing their legal obligations.
-The person, business or entity responsible for an unsafe or hazardous premises should acknowledge, and be held accountable, for their oversight or intentional negligence.
+The person, business, or entity responsible for unsafe or hazardous premises should acknowledge, and be held accountable, for their oversight or intentional negligence.

-Property owners in Florida have a duty to manage a safe and secure premises for all visitors.
+Property owners in Florida have a duty to manage safe and secure premises for all visitors.
 By law property owners must attend to any susceptible hazardous property conditions with a minimum of warning any visitors of any potential risks.
 A property owner is considered negligent under these considerations when they have failed to adhere to either of these two: 1.
 Failed to repair a known premises hazard, or 2.
 Failed to give notice to visitors of a known hazard properly.